tkaczmarz/nosql/my_data.md

 Crime Counts, by Borough, Category, and Month.

 1. K. Wyrzykowski.
 [Asia and Oceania](https://www.kaggle.com/openaddresses/openaddresses-asia-and-oceania).
 OpenAddresses's goal is to connect the digital and physical worlds by sharing geographic coordinates, street names, house numbers and postal codes.

+1. B. Wiśniewski [Building Permits](https://data.sfgov.org/Housing-and-Buildings/Building-Permits/i98e-djp9).
+This data set pertains to all types of structural permits.
+Data includes details on application/permit numbers, job addresses, supervisorial districts, and the current status of the applications.